 - Nature and Science: Children observe different forms of life.
 Keeping animals, and growing plants and vegetables are valuable ways of learning about life cycles.

-- Time: Understanding the cyclical aspects of certain phenomena (i.e. the seasons) or representations of time (i.e. the week and the month), and beginning to learn how to tell time.
+- Time: Understanding the cyclical aspects of certain phenomena (i.e. the seasons) or representations of time (i.e. the week and the month).

 - Space: Learning where to place themselves geographically on both a local (city, state and country) and global level.